FAQ's

 Where does the training take place?

 We normally use the Jasper lakes for open water training as they are very clean and clear.
 This will make for a better first experience compared to some other dark, gloomy lakes around Alberta.
-Throughout the year students will also have the option to complete their required dives internationally, such as Mexico, Hawaii, or even Vancouver Island (see referral info below).
+Twin Lake (near Winfield) is used as an alternate lake if Jasper is not a viable option.
+Students will also have the option to complete their required dives internationally, such as Mexico, Hawaii, or even Vancouver Island (see referral info below).

 Where can I stay in Jasper?